FreedyPlugins/FreedyPlugins/EnglishWiki.md

 ## gameType description

 If you set the gameType to build in the config, you can restore blocks installed or destroyed by the player in resetBlocks.
+There is no death or any other option.

 ## Start waiting for the mini game